 The arrival of China into the international fold in the early 1980s provided another twist.
 The Chinese, despite their limited international exposure until that time, proved they were already world-beaters.
 The final, against holders Indonesia, would prove to be one of the most riveting encounters of all time: 5-4 for China on their debut, with Han Jian the star of the event by beating three-time All England champion Liem Swie King 15-12 11-15 17-14.
 By the next edition (1984), two significant changes were brought about: the Thomas Cup was to be conducted simultaneously with the Uber Cup every two years instead of three, and ties would be fought over five matches instead of nine.
 More changes in the qualification format would be made in subsequent editions.

-Overall, Indonesia leads the tally with 13 titles; China is second with 9.
-The powerhouses suffered a shock semi-final defeat in the 2014 edition to Japan, who went on to take their first ever title beating Malaysia in an exciting final in New Delhi.
-At the last edition, in 2016 (Kunshan), the Chinese fell in the quarter-finals to Korea, who, in turn, lost to Indonesia.
-Denmark, having beaten defending champions Japan in the quarter-finals and Malaysia in the semi-finals, completed their fairytale run, clinching the trophy with a 3-2 result over Indonesia.
-History was made in 2016 with the Danes becoming the first non-Asian team to win the Thomas Cup.
+Overall, Indonesia lead the tally with 13 titles; China are second with 10.
+The Chinese, winners of five straight titles, suffered a shock semi-final defeat in the 2014 edition to Japan, who went on to take their first ever title beating Malaysia in an exciting final in New Delhi.

 The World Women’s Team Championships was proposed in 1950 by England’s great pre-War player Betty Uber (supported by New Zealand’s Nancy Fleming), and eventually came into being in 1956-57.
 The trophy, donated and designed by Betty Uber, consists of a female player on a swivelling globe, mounted on a plinth, and was made by London’s silversmiths Mappin and Webb.
 The format in its early years consisted of three singles and four doubles; from 1984 onwards, the number of matches per tie was reduced to three singles and two doubles, similar to the Thomas Cup.